5 Secrets of a Perfect Entry-Level Cover Letter

 Fool-proof Include List

-Since this is an is an entry-level cover letter, you will likely have to add as much relevant information as you can.
+Since this is an entry-level cover letter, you will likely have to add as much relevant information as you can.
 Here are several examples of what can be included:

 - related classes